Barba-Q/qdlh/README.md

 # qdlh alpha
-Qtile dirty litte helper - graphical settings-tool for qtile Since 02 it comes along with an graphical applicationlauncher.
+Qtile dirty litte helper - graphical settings-tool for qtile. - Since 02 it comes along with an graphical applicationlauncher.
 It can be launched by pressing Meta + Q (default)

 ![qdlh 0.2](https://github.com/Barba-Q/qdlh/blob/main/qdlh_menu.png)